willybrauner/interpol/README.md

 In this example:

-- The timeline will start automatically;
+- The timeline will start automatically
-- Interpol 1, will interpolate `x` value between 0 and 100 during 1 second;
+- Interpol 1, will interpolate `x` value between `0` and `100` during 1 second
-- Interpol 2, will start when Interpol 1 is complete and will interpolate `x` value between 100 and 50 during 0.5 second.
+- Interpol 2, will start when Interpol 1 is complete and will interpolate `x` value between `100` and `50` during 0.5 second

 ## Props